kopylash/hangman-ruby/docs/part_0_create_saas_app.md

 the `rack` Ruby-based application server, which supports Ruby apps written in various frameworks including Sinatra and Rails.

-As Chapter 2 of *ESaaS* explains, a SaaS app essentially recognizes and responds to HTTP requests corresponding to the application's *routes* (recall that a route consists of an HTTP method such as `GET` or `POST` plus a URI).
+As explained in the lectures, a SaaS app essentially recognizes and responds to HTTP requests corresponding to the application's *routes* (recall that a route consists of an HTTP method such as `GET` or `POST` plus a URI).
 Sinatra provides an extremely lightweight shorthand for